aws-samples/amazon-ecr-kms-replication/README.md

 6. Choose `Next`
 7. Under `Stack Name` enter a name for your stack (i.e. "Secondary Destination ECR Repo")
 8. Under `Parameters` do the following:
-    1. For `ECRRepositoryName`, enter the name of the ECR repository. _The name must start with a letter and can only contain lowercase letters, numbers, hyphens, underscores, periods and forward slashe_ _The name MUST be exactly the same as your primary region, if they don't match, replication with KMS encryption will NOT work_
+    1. For `ECRRepositoryName`, enter the name of the ECR repository. _The name must start with a letter and can only contain lowercase letters, numbers, hyphens, underscores, periods and forward slashes_ _The name MUST be exactly the same as your primary region, if they don't match, replication with KMS encryption will NOT work_
     2. For `KMSKeyAdmin` enter the IAM Principal ARN that you'd like to be the KMS Admin
     3. For `KMSKeyUser` enter the IAM Principal ARN that you'd like to consume the KMS key (i.e. push/pull images from ECR)
 9. Choose `Next`